c0wsaysmoo/plane-tracker-rgb-pi/README.md

 ## Hardware Overview:

 This is what I used to make mine.
 Other than the Pi and the Bonnet you can use whatever you want.
+You will need a computer with a SD card reader to setup the Pi and to do the install.
+You won't need it after it is setup.
 - [Raspberry Pi 3A+](https://www.adafruit.com/product/4027) (Pi Zero had flickering, and Pi 5 isn’t compatible that I know of.)
 You can use the 3B+ as well.
 It's just more expensive and you don't need the ethernet jack.
 You can also get them at [Microcenter](https://www.microcenter.com/product/514076/raspberry-pi-3-model-a-board).
 - [Adafruit bonnet](https://www.adafruit.com/product/3211)
 - [64x32 RGB P4 panel](https://www.adafruit.com/product/2278) (I used a P4 panel measuring approximately 10 inches by 5 inches.
 If you prefer a smaller screen, you can opt for P3 or P2.5 panels etc, as long as they are 64x32 in size.
 These are available on Amazon and other websites.
 If the colors appear inverted, adjust the display file by changing 'RGB' to 'RBG.')